Presentation: Patient with muscle cramps and myotonia

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- Decide which of the panels best suits the needs of your patient and/or their family.
+- Decide which of the tests best suits the needs of your patient and/or their family.
 This will depend on whether the clinical phenotype is suggestive of a dystrophic myotonia or a non-dystrophic myotonia.

 - In atypical cases (those with additional signs of myopathy or in whom the above testing is negative), consider:

-- R274 Glycogen storage disease.
-This involves whole exome sequencing or a medium panel, and will include Pompe disease.
+- R274 Glycogen storage disease: This involves whole exome sequencing or a medium panel, and will include Pompe disease.

-- For tests that do not use WGS, including R72 and R76, you should use your local GLH test order and consent (record of discussion (RoD)) forms.
+- For tests that do not include WGS, including R72, R76 and R410, you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.

-- complete an NHS GMS test order form, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support);
+- complete an NHS GMS test order form with details of the affected individual (proband) and their parents, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number(s) (see How to complete a test order form for WGS for support);

-- complete an NHS GMS RoD form (see How to complete a RoD form for support); and
+- complete an NHS GMS record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected patient and their parents, you will need three RoD forms (see How to complete a RoD form for support); and

 - Information about patient eligibility and test indications were correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.